marceloquinze/coffee-delivery-with-reducers/README.md

 # Coffee Delivery app

-This app is one of the challanges from the RocketSeat ReactJS's course.
+This app is one of the challenges proposed in the RocketSeat ReactJS's course.

 This is also available on [Netlify](https://marcelo-react-coffee-delivery.netlify.app/).
+Click the link to see it in action!

 Additional features:

 -   all info is stored in the browser's localStorage
 -   a user details page with order history
 -   footer
+-   a dismissable store notice in the app's header

 # React + TypeScript + Vite